TBradfordSprague/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-Load the data a packages we will be using.
+Load the data and packages.

 ```r